NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Since solving for jitter is a fine-grained operation, modifying many positions
-and orientations along the satellite track, many dense and uniformly distributed
+and orientations along the satellite track.
+Hence, many dense and
-interest points are necessary.
-It is suggested to create these with *pairwise
+well-distributed interest points are necessary.
+It is suggested to create these
-stereo*, with the option ``--num-matches-from-disparity`` (:numref:`dense_ip`).
+with *pairwise stereo*, with the option ``--num-matches-from-disparity``
-An example is shown in :numref:`jitter_ctx`.
+(:numref:`dense_ip`).
+An example is shown in :numref:`jitter_ctx`. *An alternative*
+to pairwise stereo is discussed below.

 The most accurate interest points are obtained when the images are mapprojected.
 This is illustrated in :numref:`jitter_dg`.
 The produced interest point
-matches will be, however, between the original, unprojected images, as expected
+matches will be, however, between the *original, unprojected images*, as expected
 by the solver.

 All interest point matches from disparity must be copied to a single directory